 Working at height remains a huge health and safety problem that roofers and roofing companies must take more seriously.

-After all, falls from height continue to be the biggest overall cause of death in the workplace – with 40 killed between April 2018 and March 2019 according to the latest figures.
+After all, falls from height continue to be the biggest overall cause of death in the workplace – with 40 killed between April 2018 and March 2019 according to recent figures.
 This is up from 30 deaths in 2017/18 and 38 in 2016/17.

 Common causes include the incorrect use of ladders or scaffolding, the poor condition of working-at-height equipment, walking one fragile roof coverings and a general lack of training.

 Coming across people apparently oblivious to either the rules or the danger can be heart stopping!
-This photo was taken on holiday in France last summer.
+This photo was taken on holiday in France a couple of years ago summer.
 It shows two roofers working without any specialist protective equipment or edge protection in place – 3 storeys up!

 So, what are the rules?